 Protecting Critical Infrastructure

-Generating and transferring energy is necessary for health and safety, national security, maintaining the economy and sustaining our way of life.
-If the energy grid is disrupted, people can lose their livelihoods.
-That’s why we employ an extensive system of rigorous security protocols, overseen by experts who work directly in protecting against cyberattacks.
-We continuously improve our security controls, going beyond compliance with regulations and continuously identifying opportunities to improve our security posture.
+Generating and transferring energy is necessary for health and safety, national security, maintaining the economy, and sustaining Americans’ way of life.
+If the energy grid is disrupted, people can lose their livelihoods, security, comfort, and way of life.
+That’s why we employ an extensive system of rigorous security protocols, overseen by experts responsible for protecting against cyberattacks.
+We continuously improve our security controls, going beyond compliance with regulations and identifying opportunities to improve our security posture.

 We prioritize cybersecurity investments and activities based on three primary components: